giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 It is possible to enable metallic finish by editing the `Livery_materialmask.uasset` file.

 1. Create a mask for the parts of the livery you don't want to be metallic, then add black fill layer on the bottom.
 All parts masked in black will be paint finish.
-You can then adjust the Green layer for roughness using the `Livery_materialmask.tga` file if you want a smoother or rougher metallic finish.
+You can then adjust the Green channel for roughness using the `Livery_materialmask.tga` file if you want a smoother or rougher metallic finish.

 You can find Livery mask files here: